SHINXkeshi/pakibuksan-i2/README.md

     <div class="heart"></div>
     <div class="crown"></div>
     <div class="letter">
       <p>Congratulations on your performance and all the effort you poured into it!
 I may not have seen it firsthand, but I know you shined out there.
-You always give your all, and that alone already makes me so proud of you.
-Keep being amazing.
-I LOVE YAA! 💖</p>
+You always give your all, and that alone already makes me so proud of you.I LOVE YAA! 💖</p>
     </div>
     <div class="decor decor1">✨</div>
     <div class="decor decor2">🌟</div>